MohaCodez/RailwayReservationSystem-2.0/README.md

 And then continue to [Installation](#installation)

 2. In case of any other errors, you can reset the software by running the commands:<br>
+!Keep in mind, all user data will be lost!<br>
 ```cd java-files```<br>
 ```rm *.ser```<br>
 And then continue to [Installation](#installation)